cansik/duit/DOCUMENTATION.md

 ### UI Annotations

-To tell the `PropertyPanel` how to render a datafield value, predefined ui annotations can be used.
+To tell the `duit.ui.BasePropertyPanel.BasePropertyPanel` how to render a datafield value, predefined ui annotations can be used.
 They are all exposed in the `duit.ui` module.
 The special thing about ui annotations is that more than one ui annotation can be applied to a field.

 ```python
 from duit import ui